In England and Wales a child can choose who to live with from the age of 16, unless there are certain Court Orders in place that say otherwise.

 For example, there may be a Residence Order or a Child Arrangement Order in place.
 Often these expire when a child turns 16, but it’s possible for the Court Order to be extended to the child’s 18th birthday.

-If you are having trouble deciding who a child should live with, our Family & Divorce Lawyers can help you.
+If you are having trouble deciding who a child should live with, our Family and Divorce Lawyers can help you.
 We can explore the options available, helping you come to a solution that is in your child’s best interests.